eheinzen/tv/cran-comments.md

-## Submission for tv 1.7.3
+## Submission for tv 2.0.0

-This is an updated new package submission.
-In this version, return values were added to the documentation.
-No references were added because there are none to add.
+This is a new version of the package.
+In this version, the internals were overhauled, resulting in speed boosts of at least 2x and as much as 25x.

 ## Test environments